rafaelpimenta53/study-case-20250521/README.md

 **Processing Steps**:
 1. **Data Loading**:
    - Reads latest bronze JSON files into DuckDB `bronze_data` table
-   - Loads existing silver parquet files into DuckDB `silver_data` table (or creates if it doesn't exists)
+   - Loads existing silver parquet files into DuckDB `silver_data` table (or creates it if it doesn't exist)
 2. **Schema Validation**: Validates both bronze and silver tables against expected schemas.
-If there was a schema change it raises an error.
+If there is a schema change, it raises an error.
 3. **Change Detection**: Creates a diff table identifying:
    - `__new_record`: Records in bronze but not in silver
    - `__deleted_record`: Records in silver (active) but not in bronze